 (special issue on 20 years after Mark Weiser's vision was published as "The Computer for the 21.
 Century" in Scientific American, September 1991),

-(* This list does not cover his research as a physicist working on general relativity theory, differential geometry and elementary particle physics and his initial research as a psychologist working in cognitive science focusing on memory and perception, dual task performance, problem solving and knowledge representations.)
+(* This list does not cover his research as a physicist working on general relativity theory, differential geometry and elementary particle physics and no details about his initial research as a psychologist working in cognitive science focusing on memory and perception, dual task performance, problem solving and knowledge representations.)

 Publications and Talks

 conferences or in journals in his areas of interest.
-For an overview of most of his publications along with their citations please check Google Scholar and also Academic Search (by Microsoft).
+For an overview of most of his publications along with their citations please check Google Scholar and ResearchGate.

-He serves regularly on the program committees of these conferences and on several editorial boards, e.g, JAISE (Journal of Ambient Intelligence and Smart Environments) and previously ACM TOCHI ( ACM Transactions on Computer-Human-Interaction).
+He serves on program committees of international conferences and several editorial boards, e.g, JAISE (Journal of Ambient Intelligence and Smart Environments), MTI (Multimodal Technologies and Interaction), UAIS (Universal Access in the Information Society) and previously ACM TOCHI (ACM Transactions on Computer-Human-Interaction).
 He was also appointed as a member of juries for design and software competitions.
 He is regularly asked to present keynote speeches, invited talks and tutorials at scientific as well as commercial events in Europe, USA, South America, Middle East (Qatar), Malaysia, Singapore, Hongkong, China, Korea and Japan.

 Working Groups and Committees

-Norbert Streitz is a member of the Steering Committee of the International Joint Conferences on Ambient Intelligence series which was instrumental for organizing, e..g., the AmI-10 Conference in Malaga, Spain, and the AmI-11 Conference in Amsterdam, The Netherlands.
+Norbert Streitz is a member of the Steering Committee of the International Joint Conferences on Ambient Intelligence series which was instrumental for organizing the last AmI Conferences, e..g., AmI-10 in Malaga, AmI-11 in Amsterdam, AmI-12 in Pisa, AmI-13 in Dublin, AmI-14 in Eindhoven, AmI-15 in Athens.
 He was the chair of the Working Group on "Ambient Computing and and

 Communication Environments" which is part of the EU-funded InterLink Coordinated

-He is also the co-chair of the ERCIM Working Group "Smart Environments and Systems for Ambient Intelligence (SESAMI)".
+He was also the co-chair of the ERCIM Working Group "Smart Environments and Systems for Ambient Intelligence (SESAMI)".
 He was the Chair of the Steering Group of the EU-funded proactive initiative "The Disappearing Computer", a cluster of 17 projects, and the co-chair of CONVIVIO: the EU-funded Network of Excellence on People-Centred Design of Interactive Systems.
-He is on the Advisory Board of the Madeira Interactive Technologies Institute (M-ITI) and on the Evaluation and Review Board of the Keio-NUS CUTE Centre in Singapore, which is operated by the National University of Singapore (NUS) and Keio University, Japan.
+He is on the Advisory Board of the Madeira Interactive Technologies Institute (M-ITI) and was on the Evaluation and Review Board of the Keio-NUS CUTE Center in Singapore, which is operated by the National University of Singapore (NUS) and Keio University, Japan.
+He participates in the Frankfurter Zukunftsrat, a future think tank based in Frankfurt.

 He was and still is active in various special interest groups (some of them were initiated and chaired by him) on Software-Ergonomics, Human-Computer Interaction, Hypertext/Hypermedia, Computer-Supported Cooperative Work, Work and Organisation Psychology in different scientific organizations, e.g.,